litmuschaos/litmus-docs/website/docs/introduction/what-is-litmus.md

 <img align='right' src={require("../assets/litmus-logo.png").default} alt="Litmus Logo" width="120" />

 LitmusChaos is a Cloud-Native Chaos Engineering Framework with cross-cloud support.
-It is a CNCF Incubating project with adoption across several organizations.
+It is a CNCF Sandbox project with adoption across several organizations.
 Its mission is to help Kubernetes SREs and Developers to find weaknesses in both Non-Kubernetes as well as platforms and applications running on Kubernetes by providing a complete Chaos Engineering framework and associated Chaos Experiments.

 Litmus can be used to run chaos experiments initially in the staging environment and eventually in production to find bugs and vulnerabilities, fixing which leads to an increased resilience of the system.
-Litmus adopts a "Kubernetes-native" approach to define chaos intent in a declarative manner via Kubernetes custom resources (CRs).
+Litmus adopts a `Kubernetes-native` approach to define chaos intent in a declarative manner via custom resources.

 ## Importance of Resilience